Verstappen: Wolff 'sounds like an employee of our team'

 The Dutchman claimed his 10th successive win at the Italian Grand Prix two weeks ago, a statistic Wolff scoffed at, saying “Those numbers are for Wikipedia, and nobody reads that anyway.”

-Verstappen, the runaway championship leader, was unphased by the remarks when asked about them in Singapore.
+Verstappen, the runaway championship leader, was unfazed by the remarks when asked about them in Singapore.

 “They had a pretty shit race,” he observed of Mercedes’ Italian Grand Prix.